| home | search | back |

 Up Helmdon Bank, past Cockley Brake to Banbury, Merton Street.

-Ivy, the council steam roller, tirelessly moving back and forth,
+Ivy, the council steam roller, tirelessly moving back and forth, Adding to the searing heat as she crushes golden gravel.

-Men stripped to the waist, strangers with new ways and a coarse language,
+with new ways and a coarse language,

 Working with heavy forks amid the pungent smell of boiling tar.